Alternative Housing Ordinance Amendments (updated 1/22/26)

 To protect property owners who are concerned about renting to an unhoused person seeking to transition out of homelessness, Nevada County offers a landlord-liaison service that guarantees rent, offers financial incentives to landlords, and covers repair/replacement costs.
 Landlords may take advantage of this service by calling 530-878-5088 or writing HCT@amihousing.org.

-What this Alternative/RV Housing Ordinance seriously lacks are incentives.
-The restrictions, inspections and fees are disincentives to register an alternative dwelling unit.
-Something(s) must be added to the ordinance to encourage people to register.
-We suggest adding a one-year amnesty for existing occupancies to come into voluntary compliance and for new residencies to register.
+What this Alternative/RV Housing Ordinance seriously lacks is incentives.
+The restrictions, inspections and fees are disincentives to register an RV ADU.
+Something(s) must be added to the RV Ordinance to encourage people to register.
+We suggest adding an amnesty for existing occupancies to come into voluntary compliance and for new residencies to register at a reduced cost.
 Incentives to register might also include a financial incentive or tax break.
-While an amnesty or other incentive are an increased cost, they are a relatively inexpensive way to create legal housing.
+While such financial inducements might be an increased cost to the county, such incentives are a relatively inexpensive way to create badly needed affordable housing for low-wage workers and those on limited fixed incomes.